aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmloptionelement/disabled/_index.md

 ---
 title: HTMLOptionElement.Disabled
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLOptionElement property.
+description: HTMLOptionElement Disabled property.
 The control is unavailable in this context.
 See the disabled attribute definition in HTML 4.01
 type: docs
 weight: 20
 url: /net/aspose.html/htmloptionelement/disabled/